 How do I keep up to date with developments of the NBN Atlas?

-Why has the NBN Gateway been replaced?
+Why was the NBN Gateway replaced in 2017?

 The infrastructure underpinning the NBN Gateway (the predecessor to the NBN Atlas) was beginning to struggle with the amount of data it held.
 We therefore had to look for alternative systems which met the needs of the NBN partnership and which would support the flow of data for years to come.
 The NBN Secretariat undertook a technical review in 2015 to help determine what was needed.
 The new infrastructure is based on the Atlas of Living Australia which is already being utilised in other countries around the world.
 The NBN Atlas provides a robust, user friendly interface for the sharing of biological data, which has the scope for ongoing development to suit user needs.

 DATA RELATED QUERIES

 Can I upload data directly to the NBN Atlas?